eiPi-1/frontend-nanodegree-mobile-portfolio/README.md

 CSS style was inlined.
 This helped achieve above 90 PageSpeed Insides score.

+grund and imagemagic were used to reduce image file size and quality.
+For profilepic.jpg and pizzeria.jpg the image compression was done manually by opening it and subsequently saving it using Sketchbook Express.
+The image quality to compression was much better then using grunt + imagemagic.

 Solution Part 2: Optimize Frames per Second in pizza.html

  (document.body.scrollTop / 1250) is evaluated to a constant and it does not change when iterating through items in updatePositions() function.